brendongray/brendongray-portfolio/README.md

 This is my public portfolio for the Telling Stories with Data class.

 # About me
-My name is Brendon.
+My name is Brendon Gray.
 I use he/him pronouns.
-I'm originally from Albuquerque, NM, land of green chile and the world's largest hot air ballon festival.
-Here's a picture of what that entails!
+I'm originally from Albuquerque, NM, land of green chile and the world's largest hot air ballon fiesta (pictured below!).

 ![Image of hot air balloon fiesta](best-hot-air-balloon-ride-in-albuquerque-balloon-fiesta.jpg)